Phase 1 of Zoning Bylaw review now complete - Phase 2 begins in April

 Have your say

-In addition, a public hearing on the draft zoning amendments will be held before Council.
+In addition, a public hearing on phase 2 of the proposed zoning amendments will be held before council.
 The date for the public hearing has not yet been set, but is expected to take place in the fall and will be advertised in advance.